 Investment Law and Arbitration Lab

-The ICLRC sets up the Investment Law and Arbitration Lab to facilitate investor-state dispute settlement reform conducted by the The United Nations Commission on International Trade Law Working Group III.
-It aims to serve as an expert platform for the study of various reform issues: from the feasibility of an appeal in investment arbitration to the development of procedures of an advisory center, a permanent investment court, etc.
+The Investment Law and Arbitration Lab, launched in 2023, aims to facilitate investor-state dispute settlement reform conducted by the United Nations Commission on International Trade Law Working Group III.
+It also aims to serve as an expert platform for studying various reform issues, such as the feasibility of an appeal in investment arbitration, development of procedures of an advisory center, a permanent investment court, etc.

 Research advisors